 The Sikkelee holding has important implications for cases going forward.
 First, it shows that success in aviation product liability cases may depend on the Circuit in which the case is filed as other jurisdictions could uphold preemption and apply the federal standard of care.
 This case also shows that an OEM Type Certificate issued by the FAA may not necessarily set a standard of care or prove compliance with a standard of care in aviation product liability cases.

 When it comes to aviation product liability cases, the most basic decisions, like where to file the case, could have significant consequences.
 In this complex area of the law, it's critical to have an experienced attorney at your side to help you navigate the judicial waters.
-Get help today by arranging a free initial evaluation of your case with an attorney near you.
+Get help today by getting touch with a personal injury attorney near you.

 Contact a qualified personal injury attorney to make sure your rights are protected.